netx-as/docs/docs/l3/l3-advanced.md

 }
 ```

-* To make configuration clearer, it's recommended to create templates.
-A template doesn't represent any protocol but it can be used later in protocol
+* It's recommended to create templates to make the configuration clearer.
+A template doesn't represent any protocol, but it can be used later in protocol
 definition.
-Template can contain definition for both IPv4 and IPv6 protocols (channels).
+The template can contain definitions for both IPv4 and IPv6 protocols (channels).

 ```
 template bgp T_UPSTREAM {